 Other sleeping and eating options are further along towards Lavi, where there is a free campground, picnic tables, water fountains and bathrooms (sometimes locked, however); and at Kibbutz Lavi Hotel.

 Day 3 – from Ilaniya to Arbel

-We then followed the trail to the Nebi Shu’eib and to the Horns of Hattin and eventually crossed some ancient olive groves to reach the lovely village of Moshav Arbel, where we spent the night.
+Head to the underpass to Road 66 at the Golani Junction, then Road 77 and follow the old Roman Road to pass right behind Kibbutz Lavi.
+Follow the trail to the Nebi Shu’eib and to the Horns of Hattin and eventually cross some ancient olive groves to reach the lovely village of Moshav Arbel, where you will spend the night.

-Not far from Nebi Shu’eib, there used to be the Palestinian village of Hittin.
-This was one of the more than 400 Arab towns and villages that were destroyed and abandoned right after the 1948 war.
-The remains of these villages are not immediately visible – quite often, the abandoned villages have been buried and forests were planted over the ruins.
+Another place of interest is Nebi Shu’eib, where you can see the tomb of Jethro, father in law of Moses and a prophet in the Druze tradition.
+Not far from it there used to be the Palestinian village of Hittin, one of more than 400 Arab towns and villages destroyed and abandoned right after the 1948 war.
+The remains are not immediately visible – quite often, the abandoned villages have been buried and forests planted over the ruins.

 What to expect